Knuxfan24/KnuxLib/Experimental_Formats.md

 ## Rockman X7 Engine

+- [Math Table (.emi)](KnuxLib/Engines/RockmanX7/MathTable.cs).
+Most basic of reading that simply splits the chunks out into their own files.
+No actual reverse engineering work on the chunks themselves has been done yet.

 - [Stage Entity Table (.328f438b/.osd)](KnuxLib/Engines/RockmanX7/StageEntityTable.cs).
 Entirely functional besides basically every value being an unknown.
 Slowly working through and figuring out what each object type is.

 - [SLD Spline (.6ae91701/.sld)](KnuxLib/Engines/RockmanX7/SLDSpline.cs).
 Has very basic reading, but half of the file is an unknown placeholder that clearly interacts with the spline points in some ways.
 Can also export to a basic OBJ.